 |Ménière's/other otological || ||5% ||13% || ||5.7% |

 |Plus cerebellar ||excluded || ||13% || || |

 |Meningitis/other neurological ||26% ||11.4% || || || |

 Balance and Risk for Falling

 Patients with bilateral vestibular loss are primarily concerned with their balance and gait problems.
 During the acute stage, they may feel off balance even when lying or sitting down.
 More typically, however, their balance problems become obvious only when they are standing or walking.
 Thus, patients who are bedridden, such as those who develop BVH after receiving a vestibulotoxic medication such as gentamicin, often do not know they have a balance problem until they get out of bed.
-Typically, these patients have been treated with the ototoxic ...
+Typically, these patients have been treated with ...